phmullins/knowledge/games/games-amiga.md

 - Deluxe Galaga (1993)
 - Dragon Tiles (1992)
 - Dungeon Master (1988)
+- Dungeon Master II - The Legend of Skullkeep (1995)
 - Eye of The Beholder (1991)
 - Eye of The Beholder II: The Legend of Darkmoon
 - Eye of The Beholder III